-OWC Mercury Pro 8X Blu-ray External review
+OWC Mercury Pro 8X Blu-ray External full review

 Just because Apple hasn’t embraced Blu-ray doesn’t mean that we Mac users are left out in the cold.
 OWC, along with other companies, have decided to start offering Blu-ray burners for the Mac-using public.
 The company’s quad interface Mercury Pro 8X Blu-ray External drive can burn single- and dual-layer Blu-ray discs, as well as perform the standard SuperDrive capabilities like single and dual layer DVDs and CD-Rs.
 And though we had trouble with its USB connection, its three other connections worked flawlessly and turned in respectable speed test results.

 The Mercury Pro comes in an attractive gray case with the mechanism’s face flush with the front of the case.
 I prefer this design to cases with flimsy external doors that pop open when the drive is ejected (hello, Buffalo), or cases with the drive recessed a bit, making it a little more clumsy to eject and insert media.
 You can connect the drive to your Mac via USB 2.0, FireWire 400, FireWire 800, and if you have an eSATA card installed, you can connect that way too.

 You can burn data to Blu-ray discs right from the Finder in OS X, 25GB for single layer media (BD-R) and 50GB on dual layer discs (BD-R DL).
 To burn your home movies onto a disc that you can watch on your living room Blu-ray player, you’ll need some extra software like Compressor from the latest version of Final Cut Studio or Toast Titanium with its $20 HD plug-in.